pennions/JESS/README.md

-# Welcome!
+# Welcome to Jelmer's Easy Style system!!

-Welcome to Jelmer's Easy Style system.
 I have written this Style System so you can quickly make any webpage look consistent and good without having an overkill on features.
 Keeping its footprint low.
 And I separated theming.
 Which means colours, borders, box-shadows, fonts and